 Our whole school target is 96%

 Parents/carers need to understand their role and responsibilities for attendance and the consequences of their child having unauthorised absence from The Academy.

 What time should my child arrive?

-The Academy has a Breakfast Club and your child is welcome to attend.
-You should supervise your child in the main reception area until the club opens at 8.15am.
+The Academy has a Breakfast Club.
+If you would like your child to attend Breakfast Club please speak to the Academy Office who will provide you with a registration form.
+Breakfast Club is charged at £2 per day.
+If your child attends Breakfast Club you should supervise your child in the main reception area until the club opens at 8.15am.
 The Academy gates open at 8.30am.
 Parent/carers are advised to supervise younger children until the classroom is open.
 The register is open from 8.45am and closes at 9.00am.
 If your child arrives after the register closes they will receive a mark that shows them to be onsite, but this an unauthorised absence.

 How is good attendance recognised?

 The Academy recognises good attendance every Monday.
 We will report on your child's attendance in the mid year reports.